AlphaLabsUY/rtd-alpha-docs/docs/index.md

 target state in the Git repo can be automatically applied and reflected in the specified target environments.

-For additional details, see [architecture overview](operator-manual/architecture.md).
+For additional details, see [architecture overview].

 ## Features